Followers

 Bold Advocate

-When Africans arrested aboard the slave ship Amistad were bound to return to their masters, John Quincy Adams took up their cause, defending them in front of The US Supreme Court—and won their freedom.
-Adams's entire career had pointed him toward one primary goal—doing the right thing.
-In this, he had a mic of success and failure, but his undaunting efforts placed him among the best of early America's following (post-founding fathers) generation of leaders.
+When Africans arrested aboard the slave ship Amistad were destined to return to their masters, John Quincy Adams took up their cause, defending them before the U.S. Supreme Court—and won their freedom.
+Adams's entire career had directed him toward one primary goal—doing the right thing.
+In this, he experienced a mix of success and failure, but his steadfast efforts placed him among the best of early America's generation of leaders following the founding fathers.

 Defending the Armistead Slaves